 Who is not fascinated by living in a house that is built on a tree?
 When you look at their pictures surrounded by tall trees with birds flying around, you are bound to go into a dream state.
-My dream to stay in one such house came true when Pugdundee safaris invited me to experience them at their luxury resort – Pench Tree Lodge on the edge of Pench National Park.
-Yes, it is the land of Mowgli and Jungle Book.
-It can not get better than this to experience a treehouse living.
+My dream to stay in one such house came true when Pugdundee Safaris invited me to experience them at their luxury resort – Pench Tree Lodge on the edge of Pench National Park.
+Yes, it is the land of Mowgli and the Jungle Book.
+It can not get better than this to experience treehouse living.

 Leisure destination – the modern-day version of the treehouse is a 19-20th CE creation.
-It started in Europe, difficult to pinpoint where, when rich and famous started commissioning them for leisure.
+It started in Europe, difficult to pinpoint where, when the rich and famous started commissioning them for leisure.
 Today, there are professional companies who specialize in building them and such resorts.
 You can differentiate between various types of them by the way they are built, how you climb them etc.

-There are primarily two types of them – one sitting on high stilts around a tree and other built around the tree trunk.
-Former is obviously more popular and reliable.
+There are primarily two types of them – one sitting on high stilts around a tree and the other built around the tree trunk.
+The former is obviously more popular and reliable.

 Pench Tree Lodge – Living in a Luxury Treehouse

 We reached The Pench Tree Lodge – the resort of Pugdundee safaris quite late at night.
-We were welcomed with a fair bit of instructions like no food in the room, no stepping out alone after sunset.
+We were welcomed with a fair bit of instructions like no food in the room, and no stepping out alone after sunset.
 As the staff guided us to our treehouse through a path surrounded by grasslands, we could hear the jungle all around.
 We climbed almost two floors on the wooden staircase to reach our room.
 This being a luxurious one had everything we would need.
 At night jungle could be felt only through the sounds mostly of crickets.

 Luxury Treehouse at Pench Tree Lodge by Pugdundee Safaris